Javty/Cypress-Test/README.md

 ### Step 3: Install Cypress
 Use npm to install Cypress as a dev dependency in your project:

-> npm install cypress --save-dev
+Inline code: `npm install cypress --save-dev`

 Alternatively, you can install a specific version of Cypress using:

 > npm install cypress@x.x.x --save-dev